lisperin/lisperin.github.io/_posts/2019-05-24-cryptography-election-results.md

 ## How it works

 Next up are some details about how this works.
 Note that the sections below are slightly technical.
-You can skip this and jump to [other caveats](#other-caveats) for the remaining non-technical conclusions.
+You can skip this and jump to [concluding thoughts](#concluding-thoughts) for the remaining non-technical conclusions.

 ### Crytographic hash functions